 You can get your EIN number for free through the IRS website.
 You can also fax or mail them a letter if you hate convenience.

-After Forming Your LLC
+After Forming Your

 Open a Business Bank Account